greenbone/docs/src/common/container/feed-loading.md

 ### GVMD Data

 The log contains several messages when the gvmd data is loaded.
-For port lists these messages a similar to:
+For port lists, these messages are similar to:

 ```{code-block} none
 ---